-Paradise Point State Park is an 88-acre camping park with 6,180-feet of freshwater shoreline, immediately east of the interstate in Southwest Washington.
+Paradise Point State Park is an 88-acre camping park with 6,180 feet of freshwater shoreline, immediately east of the interstate in Southwest Washington.
 The park was given its name prior to the construction of I-5.
 Woodland campsites within the park offer the best buffer from freeway noise.

-Paradise Point Yurts
+Paradise Point yurts

 Each yurt is 16-feet in diameter by 10-feet high and is furnished with bunk beds that sleep three and a queen-size futon for two.
 Each yurt has one overhead light, one outlet, and a heater.
 Bathrooms and showers are nearby.
 Outside is a picnic table, fire grill, and a small deck that is ADA accessible.
 An RV pad nearby is available for an additional fee.

-Smoking is not allowed in cabins, platform tents, teepees, or yurts.
+Smoking is not allowed inside.

-Washington State Parks pass discounts do not apply to cabins, platform tents, teepees, vacation houses, yurts, or other roofed overnight accommodations.
+Washington State Parks pass discounts do not apply to cabins, platform tents, teepees, vacation houses, yurts or other roofed overnight accommodations.

-Cancellations may be made online or by calling 888-CAMPOUT or 888-226-7688.
+Cancellations may be made online or by calling (888) CAMPOUT or (888) 226-7688.